by Chris Woodford. Last updated: September 15, 2015.

 horizontally and 1000 more vertically—smaller dots giving more detail

 and higher resolution.
-A single pixel in a really good CCD is
+A single pixel in a really good sensor is

 something like 10 micrometers (10μm) in diameter (5–10 times smaller